 6. Spread support:

 Use newsletters and workshops to help employees learn how to manage stress and depression.
-Establish an Employee Assistance Program to support employees in crises.
+Establish an Employee Assistance Program to support employees in crises of emotional distress.

-Hire trained professionals to elevate the emotional wellness of your company.
+Hire trained professionals to elevate the mental health counseling and emotional wellness of your company.
 It’s a good way to let everyone know they are not alone.
 Allow for one-on-one sessions for more honest discussions.
 Supervisors have to create a trust bond with their employees.

 7. Stress-free and healthy workplace: